MarcoDuv/TestCodaBene/README.md

 ## How to use:
 ### Run the server
 Go to your terminal and type: *python ./manage.py runserver* Then you should be able to ctrl+click on the http adress displayed (or copy/past it)
+### Migration error
+If there is an error on Migration you need to delete files in migration folder and run the next command line: *py.exe ./manage.py makemigrations*

 ### Debug:
 To be able to debug the application, go into the settings.py and change *DEBUG = False* into *DEBUG = True* and *ALLOWED_HOSTS = ['\*']* into *ALLOWED_HOSTS = []*